dynamsoft-docs/barcode-reader-docs/programming/cplusplus/user-guide.md

 >Note:
 Please change all `[INSTALLATION FOLDER]` in above code snippet to your unpacking path.

->You can download the entire source code and compiled program from [Here](assets/user-guide/dbr-cpp-sample.zip).

 ### Build and Run the Project

 #### For Windows